ghoshnirmalya/linkedin-clone-react-frontend/readme.md

 - [React Router](https://reacttraining.com/react-router/) - React Router is a collection of navigational components that compose declaratively with your application.
 - [Create React App](https://github.com/facebookincubator/create-react-app/) - Create React apps with no build configuration.
 - [Docker](https://www.docker.com/) - Used to containerize the app
+- [Screely](https://www.screely.com/) - Instantly turn your screenshot into a beautiful design mockup

 ## Contributing